FromSoftware shows off 19 minutes of Elden Ring gameplay

-Developer, FromSoftware, has shown off 19 minutes of gameplay of its upcoming title, Elden Ring.
+Developer FromSoftware has shown off 19 minutes of gameplay of its upcoming title, Elden Ring.

-The 15 minutes of gameplay includes traversing the map on horseback, random encounters with a dragon, and a map, which is incredibly uncommon for a Souls-like.
-Additionally, it showed the player crafting in-world, sneaking around, cool spells, unique weapon attacks (similar to Dark Souls 3’s ‘Weapon Arts”), and summoning ‘Spirits,’ which are collectable AI-controlled companions.
+The 19 minutes of footage includes traversing the map on horseback, random encounters with a dragon, and a map, which is incredibly uncommon for a Souls-like title.
+Additionally, the gameplay footage shows the player crafting in-world, sneaking around, using spells and unique weapon attacks (similar to Dark Souls 3’s ‘Weapon Arts’), and summoning ‘Spirits,’ which are collectable AI-controlled companions.

-One area where the player summoned a friend showed a random boss fight that seemed to come out of nowhere as they didn’t walk through a clouded doorway, which we would typically see in Dark Souls games.
+One area where the player summoned a friend, showed a random boss fight that seemed to come out of nowhere as they didn’t walk through a clouded doorway, which we would typically see in Dark Souls games.
 Additionally, this fight revealed various spells, including one where the player’s friend summoned a dragon head to breathe fire.

-At the end of the gameplay trailer, we saw a Legacy Dungeon, called Stormveil Castle, where the player had two options to go in headfirst or to sneak around the enemies as FromSoftware describes these dungeons as multi-layered.
+At the end of the trailer, we saw a Legacy Dungeon called Stormveil Castle, where the player had two options to go in headfirst or to sneak around the enemies.
+This lines up with FromSoftware regarding dungeons feeling multi-layered.
 Players will need to enter Stormveil to battle one of the high-level bosses and complete the game.
 This boss was blocked off by a cloud doorway, which likely signifies how difficult it will be.
-This boss we’ve seen before in previous trailers, and it’s a multi-armed monster and likely how the other player got the aforementioned dragon-head power.
+We’ve seen this multi-armed monster before in previous trailers, and it’s likely how the other player got the aforementioned dragon-head power.
 This is not an optional boss fight, so if you’re worried about spoilers, I’d avoid watching it.

 Secure your path to the Lands Between.